Testing Velocity-Field Lensing on IllustrisTNG Galaxies: Methods

 \subsection{TFR Calibration}

+We examine the TFR for our selected galaxies to verify that the (3-D) rotation speed can be predicted with reasonably small scatter.
+This is necessary to support inference of $i$ by comparison with the line-of-sight rotation speed; $i$ in turn predicts the unlensed axis ratio of a circular disk, which is compared with the observed axis ratio to infer \gp.
+Our tests do not hinge on reproducing the actual TFR observed in nature.

 We calibrate the TFR on the selected galaxies by using two metadata attributes precomputed by Illustris: the K-band luminosity and the maximum circular speed.
 Figure~\ref{fig:TFR} shows these two quantities for each galaxy as well as the best-fit relation $L\propto\vmax^{4.3}$.
-The residual scatter about this relation is 22 km/s or about10\%.
-This is larger than assumed by WS21, but in keeping with the fact that we are using K-band luminosity rather than a baryonic TFR that would require more mock photometry.
-According to WS21, scatter in the TFR at this level is not a limiting factor.
+The residual rms scatter about this relation is 22 km/s or about 10\%.
+This is larger than the fiducial model of WS21, but in keeping with the fact that we are using K-band luminosity rather than a baryonic TFR that would require more mock photometry.
+According to WS21, scatter in the TFR at the 10\% level is not a limiting factor on \gp\ inference, so we proceed with the K-band TFR.
 With this scatter, the prior on \ATF\ in our fitting procedure becomes $P(\ATF) \propto \exp -\frac{1}{2}(\frac{\ATF-1}{\sigma_{A_{\rm TF}}})^2$ where $\sigma_{A_{\rm TF}}=0.1$.